owensteel/journaly-backend/README.md

-The Typescript + Node.js backend for my sample resume application, "Journaly".
-This backend application is hosted remotely at https://journaly-api.ow.st, which is made use of by the [Web frontend](https://github.com/owensteel/journaly-react-frontend) hosted at https://journaly.ow.st and the [Android frontend](https://github.com/owensteel/journaly-backend).
+The Typescript + Node.js + Express backend for my sample resume application, "Journaly".
+This backend application is hosted remotely at https://journaly-api.ow.st.

+It is a RESTful HTTP API, designed to be available for use by both of Journaly's frontends: [Web frontend](https://github.com/owensteel/journaly-react-frontend) (hosted at https://journaly.ow.st) and the [Android frontend](https://github.com/owensteel/journaly-backend).

+* **Server**: Express for routing and hosting
 * **Database querying**: [Sequelize](https://www.npmjs.com/package/sequelize) ORM library to interact with the MySQL database
 * **Tests**: [Jest](https://www.npmjs.com/package/jest)